 Marketing has been moving toward a more targeted approach for a long time.
 And for good reason—it works.
 Account-based marketing, a hyper-targeted approach to reaching specific leads, has been shown to produce 20 percent larger deal sizes.

 Whether you put the insights you’ve gleaned from your data toward an ABM approach specifically or not, you should use it to create campaigns intentionally designed to target the particular audience you want to reach.
 The higher proportion of leads you attract that are relevant, the less work you have to do in analyzing, segmenting and nurturing them.
 And the insights from your sales team combined with the data you already have should make it easy to increasingly move toward the point where you attract fewer, better leads.

 There’s a lot that goes into attracting the right leads and nurturing them effectively to achieve sales.
-For a deeper dive into creating a strategy for bringing in better leads and turning them into sales, check out our eBook on Effective Lead Management and Lead Nurturing.
+For a deeper dive into creating a strategy for bringing in better leads (not just getting more leads) and turning them into sales, check out our eBook on Effective Lead Management and Lead Nurturing.